 - Choose which menus to display in this block.

 - Change any necessary markup or CSS in your theme.

 How it works

-Footermap will be generated based off of Drupal 8's menu router system instead of pulling together from the database layer to make more efficient use of cache.
+In Drupal 8, Footermap will be generated based off of the menu tree instead of pulling from the database layer to make more efficient use of cache.